 What does your timeline for beginning a new project look like?

 You likely have internal deadlines you need to meet.
 You want to choose a development agency who can help you meet them.
 If you have an aggressive timeline for getting certain development work done, ask potential agencies early how soon they can start.

 What are some ballpark project or hourly rates?

 You’ll likely see a wide range of cost structures and estimates (especially if you look at offshore vs. onshore development).
-Some price development per project while others charge an hourly rate.
+Some price development per project while others charge an hourly rate, or even a weekly rate.
 Our best advice here is to try not to get hung up on sticker shock initially.
 A lower hourly rate doesn’t matter if the team takes twice as long to complete the project as a more expensive team – and they do it half as well.

 With that said, you do need to choose an agency that fits your budget, so it’s smart to talk money early in the conversation to avoid wasting your time on a team you can’t realistically afford.

 How do you communicate about progress and budget?

 Transparency is key to a healthy relationship with your development agency.
 When we speak with companies that are transitioning away from another development partner, lack of transparency is a common reason they’re exploring new options.
 When you’re spending thousands of dollars a month with your agency, you deserve to know where your money is going and to see results.

 Ask each Rails agency how they communicate about progress on your application.
 If you need to demonstrate progress on projects to other stakeholders in your company, how would your development team help with that?